 The camera zoomed in on a ripe, juicy piece of fruit, and the powerhouse effortlessly made it explode in his bare hand.
 Such was the raw strength of this monster heel who looked like a supervillain straight out of Marvel comics to this wide-eyed, skinny 14-year-old.

-Then, finally, my dad took me to Madison Square Garden on June 24, 1974, for my very first wrestling show.
-Beloved champion Bruno Sammartino and Chief Jay Strongbow stood across the ring from the then 50ish, but still incredibly charismatic Blassie, and intimidatingly fierce Nikolai in a two-out-of-three fall affair.
+Finally, my dad took me to Madison Square Garden on June 24, 1974, for my first wrestling show.
+Beloved champion Bruno Sammartino and Chief Jay Strongbow stood across the ring from the then 50ish, but still incredibly charismatic Blassie and intimidatingly fierce Nikolai in a two-out-of-three fall affair.
 To say the building shook would be an understatement, and when the heroes’ hands were raised in victory, the primal roar that they were met with by the adoring fans left this enraptured kid floating out of the world’s most famous arena.

 And nearly a half-century later, they are all gone.
 Dad.
 Strongbow.
 Blassie.
 Bruno.
 My God, Bruno, the Italian strongman who, to me, was a real-life Superman.